CharlottePhillipss/HumanComputerProject1/README.md

 Aishwarya will be working on the Clock display (a digital clock showing hour, minute and seconds)  and the weather information.
 These would be implemented using the p5.js library of processing and HTML5.

-Charlotte Phillips - Programmer (Music Player)
+Charlotte Phillips - Programmer (Music Player) Charlotte will be designing and implementing the music player.
+The user can play music they have uploaded into the mirror.
+The player will be implemention using the p5.js library.

 Donald Soundy - Programmer (Display Switch)
 Donald will be implementing a switch that will clear the mirror of all applications so the users may attend to themselves unperturbed.